Securing the Unseen: Understanding and Managing Workload Metadata in Non-Human Identities

 - Real-time threat detection uses workload metadata for quick response.
 In finance, metadata helps identify unusual access patterns, mitigating potential fraud.

 These case studies show the practical value of workload metadata for NHI security.
-Next, we will discuss integrating metadata into broader security frameworks.
+Now, let's think about where all this is heading.

 Navigating the Future of NHI Security with Workload Metadata